Lemon meringue pie: History

 Fruit desserts covered with baked meringue were found beginning in the 18th century in France.
 Menon's pommes meringuées are a sort of thick apple sauce or apple butter covered with baked meringue in his 1739 cookbook.
-A custard flavored with "citron" (probably a mistranslation of 'lemon') and covered with baked meringue, crême meringuée, was published by 1769 in English, apparently a translation of an earlier edition of Menon (1755?).
+A custard flavored with "citron" ('lemon') and covered with baked meringue, crême meringuée, was published by 1769 in English, apparently a translation of an earlier edition of Menon (1755?).
 Similar recipes cooked in a crust appear in 19th century America: apple pie covered with meringue, called 'apple a la turque' (1832) and 'apples meringuées' (1846).
 A generic 'meringue pie' based on any pie was documented in 1860.
-The name 'Lemon Meringue Pie' appears in 1869, but lemon custard pies with meringue topping were often simply called lemon cream pie.
+The name 'Lemon Meringue Pie' appears in 1869, but lemon custard pies with meringue topping were often simply called 'lemon cream pie'.
 In literature one of the first references to this dessert can be found in the book 'Memoir and Letters of Jenny C. White Del Bal' by Rhoda E. White, published in 1868.
+A chocolate meringue variant exists.